Why Pursue Subrogation Recovery for Utilities & Fire Damage?

 Whether installed overhead, underground, or a combination of both, electric utility distribution systems all work as a part of a massive infrastructure transporting energy from power generators to end users.
 Of the nearly 400,000 house fires that occur annually in the US, the second and third largest causes are heating and electrical/utility dysfunction.
 Electrical failures alone cause 30,000 house fires each year.

-Due to their prevalence and potential for danger, these structures could cause legal disputes as much as they provide energy.
+Due to their prevalence and potential for danger, utility infrastructure could cause legal disputes as much as they provide energy.
+There may be faulty installation, poor maintenance, or a host of other issues that could contribute to a loss incident.
 Other common utilities, such as cable and phone lines, are just as pervasive in our infrastructure and are also often implicated in property damage and injury claims.

-Underground Utility Damage Claims
+Managing Subrogation Claims for Underground Utility Damage

-Overhead Utility Damage Claims
+Effectively Subrogating Overhead Utility Damage Claims

 In certain cases, overhead utility lines are downed by vehicles or heavy equipment, causing damage to property and even personal injuries.
 In these circumstances, fault can be difficult to determine and may ultimately depend on factors such as:

 - whether the utility’s line was the correct height